Letters of Recommendation

 There must be one LSAC LOR Form for each letter your campus service will be sending to LSAC.
 This is true even if the credential service issues a “packet” that includes several recommendations.
 Be certain that your school’s service understands that each LOR Form you give them must be submitted with the packet to LSAC.

 When identifying your recommenders in your LSAC.org account, enter the name and contact information for each, individual recommender, NOT the name and contact information of your campus credential service.
 LSAC will use this contact information to send your recommender a confirmation of receipt.

 In the event that a recommender on file in the credential service office is no longer associated with the institution, or has passed away, you should still enter the recommender’s name on your LOR Form.
 However, enter the contact information associated with your credential service office.
 LSAC will send a confirmation of receipt to the campus credential service.

-Describing Your Letters or Evaluations
+Describing Your Letters

 - Program/Specialty-Specific References: If you interned for the EPA, you could ask either a professor or your supervisor to write a letter about that experience.
 Describe this letter as “Environmental Law Programs” if you only plan to assign it to law schools that offer environmental law specialties.

 - School-Specific References: If one of your professors is a law school graduate, you could ask this professor to recommend you to his or her alma mater.
 The description for this letter could read: “Smith School of Law.”
 You would assign this letter to Smith School of Law only.